e3nn/e3nn-jax/README.md

 ## What is different from the pytorch version?

 - no more `shared_weights` and `internal_weights` in `TensorProduct`.
 Extensive use of `jax.vmap` instead (see example below)
-- support of python structure `IrrepsData` that contains a contiguous version of the data and a list of `jnp.array` for the data.
+- support of python structure `IrrepsData` that contains a contiguous version of the data and a list of `jnp.ndarray` for the data.
 This allows to avoid unnecessary `jnp.concatenante` followed by indexing to reverse the concatenation
-- support of `None` in the list of `jnp.array` to avoid unnecessary computation with zeros
+- support of `None` in the list of `jnp.ndarray` to avoid unnecessary computation with zeros

 ## Example